openrewrite/rewrite-docs/v1beta/markers.md

 ## SearchResult

 The most common form of Marker in a typical Recipe is a [SearchResult](https://github.com/openrewrite/rewrite/blob/main/rewrite-core/src/main/java/org/openrewrite/marker/SearchResult.java).
-Any Recipe which adds SearchResult markers to an AST can be described as a search recipe.
-RecipeSearchResults include which specific recipe instance created it.
-So recipes are able to differentiate between search results left by an instance of the search visitor they're interested in and results left by a different instance of the same type of visitor.
-RecipeSearchResults can optionally include a text description.
+A Recipe which adds `SearchResult` markers to an AST is described as a search recipe.
+`SearchResult`s can optionally include a text description.
+When a `SearchResult` is added to an AST element, it is printed as a comment next to the element it is attached to.

 ### Adding a Search Result to an AST

-In this example the search recipe [FindAnnotations](https://github.com/openrewrite/rewrite/blob/master/rewrite-java/src/main/java/org/openrewrite/java/search/FindAnnotations.java) adds a `RecipeSearchResult` indicating that it found a matching Annotation.
+In this example the search recipe [FindAnnotations](https://github.com/openrewrite/rewrite/blob/master/rewrite-java/src/main/java/org/openrewrite/java/search/FindAnnotations.java) adds a `SearchResult` indicating that it found a matching Annotation.

 {% code title="FindAnnotations.java" %}
 ```java